jisc-services/Public-Documentation/PublicationsRouter/api/v3/Retrieve.md

 See the [Outgoing Notification](./OutgoingNotification.md#outgoing-notification) data model for details.

+### Retrieving notification content

+Notifications may have content, e.g. article PDF, associated with them.
+This may either exist on Publications Router (where it has been supplied by a publisher) or at an external location, such as a publisher's website.

-Some notifications may contain one or more **links** elements.
-This means that there is content associated with the notification available for download.
-The link will either be pointing at packaged binary content (sometimes also unpacked content) held by Publications Router on behalf of the publisher, or a link pointing at an external resource (likely the full text).
+This is indicated by the presence of the **links** array, containing a JSON object for each item available for download.

+The link will either be pointing at packaged binary content (sometimes also unpacked content) stored (for 90 days) by Publications Router on behalf of the publisher, or a link pointing at an external resource (likely the full text).

 You can issue a GET request on the URL contained within a link element to receive the content.

-Links will look like one of the following:
+The **links array** may contain objects like those shown below.
+It is IMPORTANT to analyse the links, by examining the values of `type`, `access` and `format`, to select the optimum `url` to use to retrieve the content you are interested in.
+Note that URLs to Publications Router will require a valid API key to be provided in order to successfully retrieve the content.

+#### Example links array
+A description of each different type of link object is provided below the data structure.

     "links" : [
         {